larrygrpolanco/the-witch-is-dead-command-line-game/README.md

 Welcome to "The Witch is Dead", a Python-based command line game where you play as a woodland animal seeking vengeance for the murder of a kind and wise witch by a dreaded witch-hunter.
 Navigate through villages, confront dangers, and perhaps, bring your witch back to life.

+Future Improvements & Bugs
+- Add chapters and stages to help the LLM lead the story
+- Currenty the game only saves the last 20 interactions, Chapters can be summarized so that this can be extended.
+- Save Clues to game state
+- BUG: line 133, in main_game_loop
+    player_trait_value = self.player.traits[task_trait]

 ## System Requirements

 - Python 3.x